ptakopysk/mgrnalej/README.md

    Then print out the numbers from lowest to highest by doing an in-order depth first search (DFS) traversal over the tree.
-1. **hash**: Store the numbers in a HASH TABLE implemented with a simple hashing function (``key = number % N``, where N is the size of the table) and separate chaining with linked lists (the table is an array, each item is a linked list of numbers with the same hash key).
+1. **hash**: Store the numbers in a HASH TABLE implemented with a simple hashing function and separate chaining with linked lists.
 Write out the hash table.
+    * simple hashing function: ``key = number % N``, where N is the size of the table
+    * separate chaining with linked lists: the table is an array, each item is a linked list of numbers with the same hash key